 • Military and Law Enforcement (with ID): $6 and $8 respectively

 While exploring, I often find myself drawn to the Tobin & Anne Armstrong Texas Ranger Research Center.
-It’s a fantastic place for those who want deeper insights into Ranger history.
+This center is a fantastic place for those who want deeper insights into Ranger history.

-The museum has received recognition for being one of the top attractions in Waco, making it a popular stop for both locals and visitors.
-I always recommend adding it to your itinerary if you’re in the area.
+Moreover, the museum has received recognition for being one of the top attractions in Waco, making it a popular stop for both locals and visitors.
+Therefore, I always recommend adding it to your itinerary if you’re in the area.
 For more information, you can visit their official site here.

 Dr Pepper Museum

 When I visited the Dr Pepper Museum in Waco, I was fascinated by its rich history.
-It celebrates the origins of Dr Pepper, the oldest major soft drink in America, created in 1885.
+In fact, it celebrates the origins of Dr Pepper, the oldest major soft drink in America, created in 1885, and is one of the notable historic museums in Waco.

 The museum features:

-• Three floors of exhibits showcasing soft drink memorabilia.
+• Firstly, three floors of exhibits showcasing soft drink memorabilia.

-• A variety of items related to the history of Dr Pepper and other beverages.
+• Additionally, a variety of items related to the history of Dr Pepper and other beverages.

 I loved the nostalgic feeling while exploring the exhibits.
-The museum is located at 300 South 5th Street, Waco, TX 76701 and is open year-round, except for major holidays.
+Notably, the museum is located at 300 South 5th Street, Waco, TX 76701, and is open year-round, except for major holidays.

 • General Admission: $12